 and press Enter.
 When you find the Abs block, add

-it to the model to the left of the Gain1 block.
+it to the left of the Gain1 block.

 Add another Scope block.
-You can right-click the existing Scope block and drag to create the copy.
-Or, you can use Edit > Copy and Edit > Paste.
+You can right-click the existing Scope block and drag to create the copy or use Edit > Copy and Edit > Paste.

 The figure shows the current state of your model.

-Note: When you name blocks in a model in order numerically (for example Gain1, Gain2, and so on), copying and pasting them creates names that follow standard sorting order conventions for ASCII characters.
+Note: When you name blocks in a model in numerical order (for example Gain1, Gain2, and so on), copying and pasting them creates names that follow standard sorting order conventions for ASCII characters.
 This sorting order can result in a sequence of numbers on the block names that is hard to understand.
-To number blocks so that copying and pasting them creates names that follow a typical reading order, use a leading zero in the block names, for example Gain001, Gain002, and so on.
+If the numbering scheme is important to you, number blocks so that copying and pasting them creates names that follow a typical reading order.
+To do so, use a leading zero in the block names, for example Gain001, Gain002, and so on.

 The input to the second gain is the absolute value of the sine wave.
 To use a single Sine Wave block as the input to both gain operations, create a branch from the Sine Wave block output signal.